 Check Your Eligibility

-- currently enrolled in a full-time accredited bachelor’s degree at a Canadian public university or college
+- Enrolled in a full-time accredited bachelor’s degree at a Canadian university or college.

-Note: employees of EDC and dependents of employees of EDC are not eligible.
+Note: EDC employees and their dependents are not eligible.

 Key Selection Criteria

-Scholarships are awarded by a selection committee who evaluates applications based on the following criteria:
+Scholarships are awarded by a selection committee who evaluates applications based on the following:

-- Demonstrated interest in pursuing a career or furthering studies in international business or business combined with environmental or sustainability studies
+- Demonstrated interest in pursuing a career in international business

-- Academic achievement (as reflected in grades and awards received)
+- Academic achievement (as reflected in the transcripts and/or honours)

 What's the Process?